payara/Payara-Community-Documentation/documentation/payara-micro/appendices/cmd-line-opts.md

 `--hostaware` | Enable Host Aware Partitioning.
 When enabled cluster backups will not be stored on members with the same IP Address |
 `--startport` | Sets the cluster start port number. | 5900 `--rootdir` | Sets the root configuration directory and saves the configuration across restarts. | If not set, has no value and defaults to the temp directory.
-`--deploymentdir`<br />`--deploydir` | Sets a directory which will be scanned for WAR files for auto-deployment. | If not set, has no value and is not used.
-`--deploy` | Specifies a WAR file to deploy. | If not set, has no value and is not used.
 `--domainconfig` | Overrides the server configuration with an alternative domain.xml file. | If not set, the domain.xml contained in the Payara Micro JAR is used.
 `--minhttpthreads` | Sets the minimum number of threads in the HTTP thread pool. | 10 `--maxhttpthreads` | Sets the maximum number of threads in the HTTP thread pool. | 10